Koatty/koatty_doc/docs/README-en.md

 - The `@Controller()` decorator has two roles: declaring the type of the bean as a controller and binding the controller route.
 If no path is specified when using the `@Controller()` decorator (no parameters), the default value is `/`.
 - Method routing decorators can be added multiple times to the same method.
 However, the `@Controller()` decorator can only be used once per class.
 - If duplicate routes are bound, the first loaded route rule takes effect according to the loading order of the controller class in the IOC container.
 This issue needs attention.
 In future versions, priority features may be added to control this.

-Routes support regular expressions and parameter binding (not available in gRPC services).
-Detailed routing tutorials can be found in `@koa/router`.
+- Routes support regular expressions and parameter binding (not available in gRPC services).
+For detailed routing tutorials, please refer to [@koa/router](https://github.com/koajs/router).

-## ## Middleware
+## Middleware

-Koatty is built on top of Koa, so the form of middleware in Koatty is essentially the same as in Koa, which is based on the onion model.
-Every time we write a middleware, it is like wrapping another layer around the onion.
+Koatty is built on top of Koa, so the form of middleware in Koatty is essentially the same as in Koa, based on the onion model.
+Every time we write a middleware, it's like wrapping another layer around the onion.

 Koatty's framework defaults to loading middleware such as trace and payload, which can meet most web application scenarios.
 Users can also add their own middleware for extension.